*Typesafe Database Queries on the Edge

 }

-Push this schema to PlanetScale using prisma db push
+Push this schema to PlanetScale using prisma db push.

 npx prisma db push

-which generates the TypeScript types based on your schema.
-It is also recommended to add prisma generate
+This command will also run prisma generate which generates the TypeScript types based on your schema.
+It is also recommended to add prisma generate as a postinstall in package.json so that whenever you install the dependencies, it will generate the types for you.

 // package.json